wp-plugins/chcounter-widget/readme.txt

 **Version 1.1**, *24-February-2008*

-- Implemented option to set chCounter installation directory via the admin interface and simple sorting of parameters.
+- NEW Feature: option to set chCounter installation directory via the admin interface and simple sorting of parameters.

 **Version 1.0**, *20-February-2008*